The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Introduction

 In this paper, we present the discovery of an extreme galaxy overdensity at $z = 5.4$ in the GOODS-S field using data from the Near Infrared Camera \citep[NIRCam;][]{Rieke:2005, Rieke:2022} on JWST.
 The powerful combination of deep imaging and wide field slitless spectroscopy (WFSS) provided by JWST/NIRCam allows us to identify this overdensity, characterize the stellar populations of galaxies both inside and outside this large-scale structure, and estimate the dark matter halo mass associated with this protocluster.
 These observations provide important insights into the impact of environment on galaxy formation and evolution immediately after the epoch of reionization (EoR; $z > 6$) when the Universe was approximately a billion years old.

 This paper proceeds as follows.
 In Section~\ref{SectionTwo}, we describe the various data and observations that are used in our analysis, including the photometric redshift determination and emission line detection.
 In Section~\ref{SectionThree}, we present our analysis and results, including the stellar population modeling and halo mass inference.
 In Section~\ref{SectionFour}, we summarize our findings and their implications for galaxy evolution in the early Universe.
 All magnitudes are in the AB system \citep{Oke:1983}.
+Uncertainties are quoted as 68\% confidence intervals.
 Throughout this work, we report wavelengths in vacuum and adopt the standard flat $\Lambda$CDM cosmology from Planck18 with $H_{0} = 67.4\ \mathrm{km/s/Mpc}$ and $\Omega_{m} = 0.315$ \citep[][]{Planck:2020}.